joba-1/HumiControl/README.md

 * slow blink: wifi setup
 * on: normal operation
 * off: flash button pressed (on again if long press detected)

+## Todo

+* Use humidity value to set fan speed.
+* mDNS does not work

 ## Software Installation